 Identification of an Arabidopsis RNA-binding proteome

-Three independent biological replicates for both CL and noCL eluate samples were prepared using the SP3 (Single-Pot Solid-Phase-enhanced Sample Preparation) method (Hughes et al., 2014) for analysis by quantitative MS. Scatter plots comparing CL/noCL fold changes between two biological replicates showed reproducibility between all three replicates (Supplemental Figure 1D).
+Three independent biological replicates for both CL and noCL eluate samples were prepared using the SP3 (Single-Pot Solid-Phase-enhanced Sample Preparation) method (Hughes et al., 2014) for analysis by quantitative MS. Scatter plots comparing CL/noCL fold changes between biological replicates showed reproducibility (Supplemental Figure 1D).
 Together, this identified 746 proteins in the eluates and for 333 of these, a CL/noCL ratio was quantified in at least two out of three replicates.
 Nine proteins were enriched in the noCL sample and were not considered for further analysis, while 324 proteins were enriched in the CL sample.
 Of the latter, 300 proteins were enriched at a false discovery rate (FDR) < 1% and were defined as the Arabidopsis RBP set (At-RBPs; Figure 1A and listed in Supplemental Data Set 1).
 The 24 proteins enriched at a higher FDR and those 413 proteins without a CL/noCL ratio (i.e. ’non-quantified’), were defined as candidate At-RBPs (Figure 1A; listed in Supplemental Data Set 1).
 Although candidate At-RBPs did not pass stringent criteria, their features are nevertheless examined below as they likely contain additional RBPs that warrant further investigation.
 MS was also performed on two independent input samples, which identified 8264 proteins (termed input proteome).

 Interactome capture enriches for proteins related to RNA biology

 Compared to the input proteome, both At-RBPs and candidate At-RPBs were enriched for RNA-related Gene Ontology (GO) terms and canonical RBDs (Figure 1D, E).
 Based on GO annotations, 75% of At-RBPs had prior experimentally determined or predicted links to RNA biology.
 The remaining 25% had no known or predicted function in RNA biology and therefore represent novel RBPs in Arabidopsis.
-Similarly, about 80% of the At-RBPs contained known RBDs, while the other 20% did not (Figure 1D).
+Similarly, about 80% of the At-RBPs contained known RBDs (based on pfam and Interpro annotations and previous interactome datasets (Castello et al., 2012; Beckmann et al., 2015; Liao et al., 2016)), while the other 20% did not (Figure 1D).
 The candidate At-RBPs grouping also showed these enrichments albeit at a lower level; 46% of them were classified as ‘linked to RNA biology’ and 48% of proteins had recognized RBDs (Figure 1E).
 Multiple molecular function GO terms were enriched among At-RBPs and candidate At-RBPs, the majority of which were associated with RNA, nucleic acid binding or translation (Figure 1F, G).
 Similarly, Biological Process (Supplemental Figure 2 A, C) and Cellular Component (Supplemental Figure 2 B, D) GO terms referred to a range of processes and components typically associated with RNA, such as translation and the ribosome, as well as splicing and several types of RNA granules.

-Approximately 25% of lack known functions in RNA biology, a proportion similar to that obtained in human interactomes (Beckmann et al., 2016).
+Approximately 25% of At-RBPs lack known functions in RNA biology, a proportion similar to other interactomes (Beckmann et al., 2016).
 However, the number of 300 proteins that qualify as At-RBPs is less than what had been observed in the two other interactomes on multicellular organisms, i.e. C. elegans (594 proteins) and D. melanogaster (476 proteins) (Matia-Gonzalez et al., 2015; Wessels et al., 2016).
-This may suggest the presence of less RBP networks in plants compared to animals, but more likely is that a lower UV cross-linking efficiency has been achieved for plants due to their abundant UV-absorbing pigments, although we tried to reduce this through the use of etiolated seedlings.
+This may suggest the presence of fewer RBP networks in plants compared to animals, but a lower UV cross-linking efficiency for plants due to their abundant UV-absorbing pigments is a more likely explanation, although we tried to reduce this through the use of etiolated seedlings.